 You can find monounsaturated fats in nuts, olive oil and avocado oil.
 The term “mono” comes from the single, double bond between two carbon atoms.
-You can learn more about the different types of monounsaturated fatty acids here.

 There are two main groups of polyunsaturated fatty acids (PUFA): omega-6 and omega-3 fatty acids.
 The ratio of those two types of PUFAs is a crucial factor in determining how healthy an oil (or any other type of fat) is for your body.
 The term “poly” stems from the multiple double bonds between carbon atoms.
-You can learn more about PFUAs here.

 Avocado oil contains over 70 percent monounsaturated fat, 16 percent saturated fat, and 14 percent polyunsaturated fat.
 As a rule of thumb, saturated and monounsaturated fats are good for your health, but you should stay away from polyunsaturated fats when it comes to vegetable oil.